John Knox Bokwe

 John Knox Bokwe (15 March 1855 – 22 February 1922) was a South African journalist, Presbyterian minister and one of the most celebrated Xhosa hymn writers and musician.
 He is best known for his compositions Vuka Deborah, Plea for Africa, and Marriage Song.
+Bokwe is recognized as the first known Black South African composer to have notated his own music, marking a significant point in South African musical history.

 As a young boy, Bokwe ran errands and worked for Dr. James Stewart's family.
 It was also in their house that he learnt to play the organ and the piano.
 In the same year Dr. Stewart took him into the general office of the Lovedale Mission as messenger, and later as his secretary, a post he filled until he left Lovedale in 1897.
 Meanwhile, in 1869, he was admitted into the mission's college department, where he was to remain until 1872.

+Bokwe's exposure to music at Lovedale influenced his development as a composer.
+His first known hymn, "Msindisi wa boni" (Saviour of Sinners), is particularly significant as it is considered the earliest notated composition by a Black South African.
+Grant Olwage notes that "Msindisi wa boni" exemplifies Victorian hymn melody, showcasing a binary structure similar to popular tunes of the time, such as the Old Hundredth.

 As an established writer, he joined John Tengo Jabavu in producing the newspaper Imvo Zabantsundu ("African Opinion") in King Williams Town.
 He played a role in the foundation in 1916 of what is now the University of Fort Hare (originally the South African Native College) in South-Eastern Cape Province.